 His work was also influential in inspiring other advocates such as Stacy Smith, executive director of Humane Tomorrow, a rescue organization and shelter based in Argyle.

 "Skip was a giant," Smith says.
 "Every once in a while I start to think about getting out of rescue because it's taken so many years off my life — but then I think about Skip and hope I can live up to the remarkable example he set."

 PETA founder Ingrid Newkirk called him a "powerhouse," saying that "Skip was a true friend to animals and at PETA we loved and respected him for all he did for them, opening his heart and his home.
 He was a powerhouse on strategy and legislation to protect them and was rankled to see wild animals exploited, animals kept in laboratories, and killed for a fleeting taste.
 We will sorely miss him and everyone here at PETA sends our deepest condolences to all who loved and knew him, particularly his wife, Mary."

 Cile Holloway served as THLN's Board President for more than 40 years and worked with Trimble on many initiatives.

 "Skip was the kindest most effective animal advocate I've ever worked with," Holloway said.
 "He did his homework, covered all the bases, and had enough knowledge and compassion to convince any jury, committee, or council what the right answer was.
 There will never be another Skip Trimble, but hopefully we will all strive everyday to be as effective as he was."

-A memorial service will be held on June 29, 2022 at the Holy Covenant United Methodist Church located at 1901 E. Peters Colony Rd, Carrollton.
+Trimble's full obituary, written by his wife Mary, is online.
+A memorial service will be held on June 29, 2022 at 2 pm at the Holy Covenant United Methodist Church located at 1901 E. Peters Colony Rd, Carrollton.